notaryproject/specifications/keymanagementscenarios.md

 5a.
 What is the minimum number of keys needed to succesfully sign a container?
 5b.
 What is the recommended number of keys to sign a container?
 6. Any additional requirements for timestamping?

+In addition we also need to consider the following for cryptographic security:
+- Supported key types [TODO: Pull from NIST recommendations]
+- Supported signing algorithms [TODO: Pull from NIST recommendations]